What is Honors at Cal Poly?

 What process is followed when reviewing applications for the Honors Program?

 Student applications are logged into an electronic database upon receipt.
 Cal Poly faculty and staff members review and score the applications following a standard process.
 Each application is reviewed by at least two persons.

 What factors contribute to the decision for first-year admission to the Honors Program?

 A student's responses to the essay questions on the application are the most important factors in admissions.
 Your academic performance in high school and the rigor of your high school record are also extremely important.
 Standardized test scores are less important.
 High school class rank and recommendations are not considered.
-Before applying, you should understand what the Honors Program is and what's not.
-Do your research and determine if our program is a good fit for you and your goals as an undergraduate student at Cal Poly.
+Before applying, you should understand what the Honors Program is and what it's not.
+Do your own research and determine if our program is a good fit for you and your goals as an undergraduate student at Cal Poly.
 If it doesn't seem like a good fit, then we recommend you do not apply.
 We are interested in serving and partnering with students interested in community, learning, and breadth in their educational experiences.

 If I apply to the Honors Program am I committing to come to Cal Poly?

 Students who apply to the Honors Program for Fall 2018 are not committing to Cal Poly.
 Application decisions will be made by April 27, 2018 to give students time to evaluate their offer and meet Cal Poly's acceptance deadline of May 1st.

 When will applicants be notified about admission to the Honors Program?

 Applicants will be notified of their Honors Program admission status by Friday, April 27, 2018.
 Notifications will be sent earlier, if possible.

 I was put on a waitlist for the Honors Program.
 What does this mean?